flyteorg/flyte/docs/deployment/deployment/multicluster.rst

             insecure: false #enables secure communication over SSL.
 Requires a signed certificate
         catalog:
           catalog-cache:
-            endpoint: <your-Ingress-FQDN>:443
+            endpoint: <your-datacatalog-address>
             insecure: false

 .. note::

    This step is needed so the ``flytepropeller`` instance in the data plane cluster is able to send notifications back to the ``flyteadmin`` service in the control plane.

    The ``catalog`` service runs in the control plane and is used when caching is enabled.
+Note that ``catalog`` is not exposed via the ingress by default and does not have its own authentication mechanism.
+The ``catalog`` service in the control plane cluster can for instance be made available to the ``flytepropeller`` services in the data plane clusters with an internal load balancer service (see e.g. `GKE documentation <https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing#create>`_ or `AWS Load Balancer Controller <https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/guide/service/nlb/>`_). if the clusters use the same VPC network.

 3. Install Flyte data plane Helm chart: